Skip Navigation

 Federal Family Education Loan Program

 The Federal Family Education Loan (FFEL) program made federal education loans that were funded and serviced by banks and other financial institutions and guaranteed against default by the U.S. Department of Education.
-The FFEL program ended on June 30, 2010.
+The FFEL program stopped originating federal student loans on June 30, 2010.
 All new federal education loans made on or after July 1, 2010 have been made through the Direct Loan program.

 Federal Grad PLUS Loan